vijaybhope07/Simple-DSA/README.md

 ## Questions to be solved:

 ### NOTE: You can contribute in any language
+### NOTE: Make sure to add your profile details to contributors.json in [Quiver 2025](https://github.com/noodles-sed/hacktober-base)

 1. "Hello, World!"
 Program
 2. Program to Print an Integer (Entered by the User)